 DOES MY PLEDGE REALLY MAKE A DIFFERENCE?

 YES.
-More than many causes and charities, UUSF is a place where we ourselves must sustain our own community, through our donations as well as our participation.
-Annual pledges account for about 40% of the First Unitarian Universalist Society’s operating budget.
+More than many causes and charities, UUSF is a place where we ourselves must sustain our own community through our donations as well as our participation.
+Annual pledges account for a significant portion of the operating budget.
 Each and every pledge plays an important role in our ability to achieve our objectives.

 Pledges express gratitude, generosity and commitment.
 Through our annual pledges, we commit to our beloved community and its devotion to service, reason, spirituality and social justice.
-Your generosity enhances not only our organization’s stability but also the positive impacts we have on the larger community.
 Each pledge contributes to the health of this vibrant community.
 Our contributions are the investment we make in living out our values and being a full participant in a community where love and social justice thrive.

 HOW MUCH DO WE NEED TO RAISE THIS YEAR?